clemens-huebner/smaragd/README.md

 Install needed dependencies with `npm install`, then run the tool locally with `npm start` and open `localhost:4200` in your browser.

 Use `nmp build` to create a deployable package.

+It is also possible to use the Dockerfile to create a docker image.